 Why You Need Additional Parental Controls for iPad

-While Apple arms parents with a number of handy tools to limit iPad content, the level of control isn’t as advanced as most users expect.
+While Apple arms parents with a number of handy tools to limit iPad content, the level of control aren’t as advanced as most users expect.

 For example, while you can limit how long your kid uses the Messages app, you can’t actually see their texts.
 And if your kid is using another chat app like WhatsApp, you’re out of luck.
 Remember, Apple provides basic parental control settings, not a full-fledged iPad monitoring app.

-That’s why many parents in search of child monitoring software for iPad count on mSpy to keep their kids safe and monitor what they’re up to online.
+That’s why many parents searching for child monitoring software for iPad count on mSpy to keep their kids safe and monitor what they’re up to online.
 If you constantly find yourself asking, “How can I monitor my child’s iPad?”, mSpy is the solution you’ve been searching for.

 After installing mSpy, you’ll have the power to do all this:

 - Monitor their chat apps, including Snapchat, Viber, WhatsApp, and Telegram (and you can even block the apps from being used)

 - See their texts, including recently deleted messages